Scribouilli/toctoctoc/README.md

 ## Security

-The only thing this server has to protect are the credentials received from the forge services (for example GitHub's secret token).
+The only thing this server has to protect are the credentials received from the services (for example GitHub's secret token).

 Aside from adhering to [POLA](# "Principle of least authority") practices, this server has very little to do, so little to protect and it's good this way.\
 It does not keep trace of the token after having sent it to their destination.